thdiaman/thdiaman.github.io/_publications/ICSOFT20192.markdown

 teams has become crucial for building successful products.
 In this context, harnessing the data available in online code hosting facilities can help towards understanding how teams work and optimizing the development process.
-Although there are several approaches that mine contributions’ data, they usually view contributors as a uniform body of engineers, and focus mainly on the aspect of productivity while neglecting the quality of the work performed.
+Although there are several approaches that mine contributions' data, they usually view contributors as a uniform body of engineers, and focus mainly on the aspect of productivity while neglecting the quality of the work performed.
 In this work, we design a methodology for identifying engineer roles in development teams and determine the behaviors that prevail for each